population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ability to work.
 Table 3, column 1, shows that the likelihood of any market work decreased by a significant 18.6 percentage points during the first lockdown.
 These employment effects were driven mainly by lockdowns rather than being ill from Covid-19.
-As shown in Figure 1, there were almost no cases during the first lockdown.
+As shown in [@fig:combined] , there were almost no cases during the first lockdown.
 Furthermore, UHSF asked individuals the reason for not working, and the top three reasons reported are that the place of work is closed (62%), being ill from any